UPDATED 26th May 2017

-Recently a fan asked James how he came to learn Eskrima and he replied with a wonderful story that was both random and amazing.
-It struck me that a random encounter of someone I did not know at the time with a new teacher could have such an impact on something I enjoy decades later.
+Recently a fan asked James how he came to learn Eskrima and he replied with a wonderful story of a visit to his dojo by Dr. Dom Lopez that was both random and amazing and would have a great impact on his life.

 Eskrima is a Filipino Martial Art used in defense of oneself, family, clan or country.
 It is made up of: